Dr Matt's Archive of Answers

 If Mom and Dad learn what their daughter needs to learn, THEN mom and dad can teach her in the coming years, realizing that the ultimate solution for your daughters tendencies will take time.
 This process of Un-learning and Re-learning will take many years — that's life!

 Your daughter is experiencing LIFE . . . just like the rest of us.
 LIFE presents continual challenges!
-Haven't you noticed?
+Have you noticed, yet?
 So get used to this fact and get on with the process.
 Again, the "intensive" approach will NOT work, because green tomatoes (young children) ripen at their own pace, no matter how hard you try to speed up the ripening process.

 Much of what you need to teach your daughter is explained in the pages of my book, Changing Your Stripes.
 Through consistent experience I know that people are helped and lives are improved as they understand and apply principles explained in my book.